Brown Environmental Leadership Labs: Alaska

 Discover the beauty and complexity of this remarkable region: one balancing cultural preservation, economic growth and environmental stewardship.

 2023 cohort of BELL Alaska students posing in front of a landscapeThe Brown Environmental Leadership Lab (BELL) combines concepts in environmental studies, ecology and leadership, with a mission of developing socially responsible leaders.
-At BELL, you’ll embark on a journey of learning and reflection while building community with the fellow student environmentalists in your program.
+At BELL, you’ll embark on a journey of learning and reflection while building community with fellow student environmentalists in your program.

-You will spend time learning about Alaska’s important cultural and ecological history at site visits to the Anchorage Museum, Alaska Native Heritage Center and Matanuska Glacier.
+Your Alaskan adventure will be based in Anchorage, where you’ll have the unique opportunity to learn about Alaskan history from an Alaska Native perspective.
+You will spend time learning about Alaska’s important cultural and ecological history at local site visits to the Anchorage Museum and Alaska Native Heritage Center, as well as day trips to nearby towns for visits to places like the Alaska Wildlife Conservation Center and Matanuska Glacier.

 Over the course of your BELL experience, you’ll also identify a pressing issue that you’re passionate about.
 With support from instructors and peers, you’ll develop an Action Plan to apply your new leadership knowledge to this issue when you return home.